WOOOOOOOOOOOOOO/starter-hugo-academic/content/home/projects.md

         media: information.jpg
     - title: Neural Coding for Anxiety
       content: |
-        Can we tell anxious level by deciphering neural activities?
+        Can we decipher how anxiety levels are represented in neural activities?
+        In collaboration with Garima Shah,
-        Calcium imaging result in mice mPFC showed us some possibilites.
+        analysis of calcium imaging data from mice reveals to us some possibilites.
       align: center
       background:
         position: right